2010 Yazoo City tornado: Recovery

-The Mississippi Department of Mental Health and Warren Yazoo Mental Health Service collaborated to organized a stress management seminar at the Yazoo County High School, where several mental health professionals were gathered to help tornado victims and first responders cope from the trauma resulting from the tornado and the aftermath, though no victims or first responders came to the mental health seminar despite the advertisement for the event.
-Months after the tornado happened, most of the debris has been cleared out and new power lines were installed.
-Three months after the tornado, nearly 69.1 million tons of debris were removed across five counties, according to the United States Army Corps of Engineers.
-Emergency management director for Choctaw County stated that the locals have become fearful of severe weather after the tornado and that 15 families were staying in FEMA trailer homes set up at a recreational vehicle park in the county, with many other moving into FEMA cottage homes.
+Three months after the tornado, almost 69.1 million tons of debris were removed across five counties, according to the United States Army Corps of Engineers.
+New power lines were also installed.
+The emergency management director for Choctaw County stated that the locals have become fearful of severe weather after the tornado.
+In the county, 15 families were staying in FEMA trailer homes at a recreational vehicle park, with many others moving into FEMA cottage homes.

 Contractors installed new power poles and volunteers helped with home repairs.
-MEMA reported that Federal Emergency Management Agency awarded nearly $3.3 million in individual assistance, and 849 applications for the aid were submitted.
+MEMA reported that FEMA granted close to $3.3 million in individual assistance, and 849 residents applied for aid.
 The Small Business Association made $2.4 million in loans, mostly for home repairs.
-22 members of the Saint Pius X youth ministry disaster relief team helped rebuild homes in Yazoo City.
+About 22 members of the Saint Pius X youth ministry disaster relief team assisted in rebuilding homes in Yazoo City.

+The State Director for Mississippi's Rural Development program and other officials from the USDA, with the assistance of local municipal and community leaders, helped rebuild a home that was significantly damaged by the tornado.
+The effort was part of the National Homeownership Month, a month designated in June by the USDA.
+The event also highlighted the Self-Help Housing program, which assisted in people and families to acquire homes by building it themselves.

+On June 17, 15 congregations based in St. Louis spent ten days to collectively raise $9,000 to Yazoo County Red Cross.

-A year after the tornado, 90% of the damaged homes in Yazoo City was repaired and rebuilt, with many businesses like the Ribeye Steakhouse and Just My Style spa repaired and reopened soon after the tornado.
+A year after the tornado, 90% of the damaged homes in Yazoo City were repaired or rebuilt, with many businesses like the Ribeye Steakhouse and Just My Style spa repaired and reopened soon after the tornado.
 On November 21, 2011, the Hillcrest Baptist Church successfully rebuilt, with the church holding a dedication ceremony for the church's revival.
-The church was rebuilt debt free due to donation, with the estimated cost of reconstruction being $1.5 million.
+The church was rebuilt debt-free due to donations, with the estimated cost of reconstruction being $1.5 million.

-Depiction in media

-The tornado and the search and rescue efforts conducted by storm chasers immediately after were shown in Storm Chasers in Season 4, Episode 2, where storm chaser and meteorologist, Reed Timmer, and his chase partners Joel Taylor and Chris Chittick, were documenting the tornado when it entered town.
-Immediately after the tornado occurred, the storm chasers began aiding and rescuing anyone trapped under rubble and contacting medics to the scene.
+In March 2017, embers from a house fire landed in a wooded area near the home, sparking a fast-moving wildfire that scorched 121 acre of forest, with firefighters from multiple agencies extinguishing the fire in 14 hours.
+Piles of uncleared timber debris from the tornado aided in fueling the fire, with the debris and rough terrain slowing efforts to put out the flames.